Adam-Chamberlain/Pokemon-Teambuilding-Helper/README.md

 Also on the Matchup page, this chart shows how effective each type is against a given Pokemon.
 For example, Dugtrio at the top takes 0x damage from Electric attacks, but it takes 2x damage from Ice attacks.
 This chart lets users easily see if they have a major weakness within their team.

 - The last few rows are empty because the resource supports teams of up to 12 Pokemon, and this example only has 8.
 - "Count" shows how many Pokemon of a specific type are on the team.
-It's generally better to have a variety of types in order to not be very weak to specific types, so it's important for users to be aware of.
+It's generally better to have a variety of types in order to not be very weak to specific types, making it a good piece of info for users to be aware of.
 - "Weak" is a mathematical formula that shows approximately how weak the team is in total to a given type.
 For example, Rock is the biggest weakness on the top team because it has three Pokemon weak to it (two that take 2x damage and one that takes 4x damage) and only one that takes less-than-normal damage (0.5x) from it.
 The full breakdown for how it's calculated is below:

 ```